Studies have found online therapy to be at least as effective as in-person therapy.

 Recite the self-affirmations above every day to keep mental health issues at bay.
 Cheers!

-Your body consists of electromagnetic fields or mostly known as ‘aura.’
-Everything in the world has a unique aura.
-There will be a time that you will tend to pick up the damaging energy from other people and the environment, and that can somehow affect your feelings, behavior, and perception.
-You may tend to lose your central energy, making it impossible for you to work on a task functionally.
+A time may come when you will pick up damaging traits from other people or your environment, and they can somehow affect your feelings, behavior, and perception.
+You may lose your central energy, making it impossible for you to work on a task functionally.

 Anxiety and Depression Association of America conferred that about 40 million American adults are affected by anxiety every year.
 It is quite a massive problem to think it is 18% of the population and most of these cases lead to suicide if not treated appropriately.